♦ About Women Funding Women ♦

 BROOKLYN ♦ TORONTO ♦ AMSTERDAM ♦ PARIS ♦ AUSTIN ♦ SYDNEY ♦ TOKYO

 Our 2017-2018 event series Women Funding Women leverages the expertise of investors, innovators and influencers.
 We shine a spotlight on the investments made in women-led companies while encouraging more women to invest.
 Co-hosted by Dell and the Dell Women’s Entrepreneur Network (DWEN) and Springboard Enterprises, the series travels to seven cities – to foster a global community that supports and invests in women by promoting investment opportunities and encouraging collaboration.

 Program: We start with a fireside chat, featuring first-person insights from an entrepreneur and her investor, followed by presentations from four growth stage entrepreneurs accompanied by crowd-sourced resources, comments and connections.

-♦ Be Part of our Global Tour ♦
+♦ Thank You for Being Part of our Global Tour ♦

 We’re building the ecosystem that supports women entrepreneurs and investors.

 We welcome entrepreneurs, investors, and industry experts to participate.